NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 Answer:

-The total kinetic energy of the system cannot be conserved in case of inelastic collision as there is loss of energy in the form of deformation.
-But the total linear momentum of the system remains constant even in the case of inelastic collision as no external force is acting.
+The total kinetic energy of the system cannot be conserved in the case of an inelastic collision, as there is a loss of energy in the form of deformation.
+But the total linear momentum of the system remains constant even in the case of an inelastic collision, as no external force is acting.

 Q8 (d) If the potential energy of two billiard balls depends only on the separation distance between their centres, is the collision elastic or inelastic?
 (Note, we are talking here of potential energy corresponding to the force during collision, not gravitational\potential energy).